giopolykra/giopolykra.github.io/aboutme.md

 ### Sailing
 I starter an ISSA Offshore Skipper course with the sole intention of fighting my sea sickness,

-## Sports I Want to Start in the Future
+## Things I Want to Do in the Future

 ### Paragliding
 The cheapest way to get your feet of the gound.
 This sport has aged much better than hang gliding especially since the invention of the speed flying with miniwings.
 I definitely want to start this sport.